carboneio/carbone-ee-plugin-s3/README.md

 ```sh
 npm install
 ```
-Now move the parent directory, and you must add 3 configurations on the `config/config.js`:
+Now move to the parent directory, and add 3 configurations to the `config/config.js`:
 ```js
 {
     "storageCredentials": [